 This ‘Voice of the Customer‘ information is vital to your organization.
 It helps bring clarity to the actual problems or concerns your customers have.
 Ensuring your organization has a way to capture, review, and loopback on these requests is a significant way to increase customer loyalty and reduce churn.

 Support leadership must work with leaders from all functions to gain this agreement.
 All functions could submit tickets on behalf of a customer or marketing survey responses can be integrated directly into your ticketing system.
 When all functions agree to funnel feedback into the Support team, it becomes easier to start the conversation on how this data feeds into Product.
 Breaking down the first barrier is about promoting data-driven product recommendations and getting necessary customer assistance to make customers, and ultimately the company, more successful.
-Creating a single source of customer feedback from every function will power your organization with clearer visibility into your customers’ needs and help Product make better data-driven change decisions.
+Creating a single source of customer feedback from every function will empower your organization with clearer visibility into your customers’ needs and help Product make better data-driven decisions.

 The Assistance Barrier